pupnp/pupnp/README.md

             package (or equivalent).

-Additionally, the documentation for the SDK can be auto-generated from the UPNP.H header file using DOC++, a documentation system for C, C++, IDL, and Java\*.
+Additionally, the documentation for the SDK can be auto-generated from the upnp.h header file using DOC++, a documentation system for C, C++, IDL, and Java\*.
 DOC++ generates the documentation in HTML or TeX format.
 Using some additional tools, the TeX output can be converted into a PDF file.
 To generate the documentation these tools are required:

-DOC++     | The homepage for DOC++ is http://docpp.sourceforge.net/.
+DOC++     | The homepage for DOC\+\+ is http://docpp.sourceforge.net/.
 The current version as of this release of the SDK is version 3.4.9.
-DOC++ is the only requirement for generating the HTML documentation.
+DOC\+\+ is the only requirement for generating the HTML documentation.
 ----------|--------------------------------------------------------------
-LaTeX/TeX | To generate the PDF documentation, LaTeX and TeX tools are
+LaTeX/TeX | To generate the PDF documentation, LaTeX and TeX tools are necessary.
-            necessary.
 The tetex and tetex-latex packages provide these tools. dvips     | dvips converts the DVI file produced by LaTeX into a PostScript\* file.
-The tetex-dvips package provides this tool. ps2pdf    | The final step to making the PDF is converting the PostStript into Portable Document Format.
+The tetex-dvips package provides this tool. ps2pdf    | The final step to making the PDF is converting the PostStript\* into Portable Document Format.
 The ghostscript package provides this tool.

 For the UPnP library to function correctly, networking must be configured properly for multicasting.
 To do this: